alangpierce/sucrase/README.md

 ### Legacy CommonJS interop

-Two legacy modes can be used with the `import` transform:
+Two legacy modes can be used with the `imports` transform:

 * **enableLegacyTypeScriptModuleInterop**: Use the default TypeScript approach to CommonJS interop instead of assuming that TypeScript's `--esModuleInterop`